 Companies interested in doing business with the City are encouraged to become certified with any of the partnering agencies listed above.

 Vendors do not have to be certified to participate in the procurement process for (BIDs, RFQs, IFBs or RFP's) or any other purchasing opportunity.
-However, to be considered a certified, M/W/S/DBE or HUB vendor, the vendor must provide proof of certification from the partnering agency listed above.
+However, to be considered a certified, M/W/S/DBE or HUB vendor, the vendor must provide proof of certification from a partnering agency listed above.